MadelynYarber/meal-planner-project/README.md

 ## Setup (what she has in her example)
 1. Clone the repository
-2. Install the required packages
-~~example she gives: pip install -r requirements.txt
+2. Install the required packages pip install -r requirements.txt
-3. Ensure you have 'ingredients.csv', 'preferences.json', and 'recipes.txt' in the project directory
+3. Ensure you have 'ingredients.csv', 'preferences.json', and 'recipes.json' in the project directory
 4. Run the main script
-example: python main_menu.py
+python main_menu.py

 ## Running Tests
 To run the unit tests:
-~~her example: python -m unittest test_myProject.py
+python -m unittest unittests.test_meal_planner.py

 ## Features
 - User can set or update their preferences on diet and nutrition